-The First Annual Report of the Group can be found below.
+The Annual Reports of the Group can be found below.

 Information and training resources to support Children First implementation

-The Minister has committed to full commencement of the remaining provisions of the Act on 11th December 2017.
-In preparation for this, the Department and Tusla have developed a suite of resources to support the full implementation of the Act.
+The Department and Tusla have developed a suite of resources to support the full implementation of the Act.
 This includes the revision of the Children First: National Guidance for the Protection and Welfare of Children and the Tusla resources below that can be accessed on the Tusla website.

 a) Guide for reporters;